 The first set of 81 volumes was published by Bantam between 1983 to 1990.
-A second set of 18 titles was published by Literary Express between 1992 to 2000, and Bookspan during the last few months of 2000.
-The later titles included 7 new volumes and 13 books that were renamed under their UK title variants (as well an additional 7 re-releases of previously published titles).
+A second and third set of 18 titles were published by Literary Express between 1992 to 2000, and Bookspan during the last few months of 2000.
+The later titles included 7 new volumes, 13 books that were renamed under their UK title variants, and several re-releases of previously published titles.
 The covers of the second set have the Bantam name and logo on the spine, but different information on the copyright page of the books.
 Many early volumes in the series had multiple printings (at least 15 in some cases), and there are also a few variants in the titles and authors for these editions.
 So it depends how you define ‘complete’ to get the exact number of books in the series.
 If you just want a copy of each book, then you would be looking at 88 volumes.
 If you want to collect all the different titles, then you are looking for at least 101 books, or around 125 if you include all the variants including re-releases, the bookends and the numerous engagement diaries that were released in series binding between 1989 to 1999.

-For the true completist, Come, Tell Me How You Live which was released in two versions with both Agatha Christie and Agatha Christie Mallowan listed as the author, and Witness for the Prosecution has only 9 stories while the far rarer The Witness for the Prosecution contains two additional stories to make a total of 11 tales (note a missing ‘the’ in the former title).
+Variations include Come, Tell Me How You Live which was released in two versions with either Agatha Christie and Agatha Christie Mallowan listed as the author, and Witness for the Prosecution which has only 9 stories while the far rarer The Witness for the Prosecution contains two additional stories to make a total of 11 tales (note a missing ‘the’ in the former title).
 For the true completionist, publication details are different for those volumes that were published after Dodd, Mead & Company sold the rights to Christie’s novels to the Putnam Berkley Group in the late 1980s, just before collapsing in 1989.
 Unfortunately, variants typically have the same ISBN, so you will have to view the specific book you are purchasing if you are keen to get these additional volumes.

-In addition to the engagement diaries noted above, a special set of matching bookends featuring the cover silhouette and endpaper design were also released during the early days of the series release.
+And in addition to the engagement diaries noted above, a special set of matching bookends featuring the cover silhouette and endpaper design were also released during the early days of the series release.

 Is this series truly “complete”?